 Related party expenses primarily consist of amounts incurred in connection with transactions occurred with ISMMS for expenses under our transition services agreement, or TSA, with ISMMS which expired at the end of the first quarter of 2021, and other service agreements.
-Additional information can be found in our consolidated financial statements in Note 7, "Related Party Transactions" included elsewhere in this prospectus.
+Additional information can be found in our consolidated financial statements in Note 7, "Related Party Transactions" included within this Annual Report.